 The individual well-being of small producers and workers is directly impacted by working conditions, including working hours, occupational health and safety, and access to basic needs and services.
 Clear employment terms and fair wages and benefits contribute to the income sustainability of workers.
-Requirements in this module also contribute to a reduction in accident and illness rates, and help farms and facilities attract and retain good workers through responsible employment practices.
+Requirements in this module also contribute to a reduction in incident and illness rates, and help farms and facilities attract and retain good workers through responsible employment practices.
 Additionally, when workers know their rights and have access to support structures and grievance procedures, they are empowered to make choices to improve their lives.

 The criteria in this module are applicable to all workers under the scope of the Certificate, regardless of whether they are temporary or permanent, or hired directly or indirectly via a labor contractor, unless otherwise specified in the criterion.
 Some criteria are also specified as relevant for farmers' own working conditions.
+Some compliance criteria within this module define responsibilities for employers or site managers.
+The term "employer" is used to refer to any entity that controls and directs workers under an express or implied contract, or other employment relationship, and is responsible for paying those workers' wages.
+This includes labor contractors.
+The term "site manager" is used to refer to the party responsible for the day-to-day management of a farm or facility.

-Note that some criteria in this module become critical in relation to the use of pesticides on the Yellow List of Restricted Pesticides, if any pesticides on the Yellow List are used.
+Note that some criteria in this module must be implemented immediately-regardless of compliance criteria type or timeline-in relation to the use of pesticides on the Yellow List of Restricted Pesticides, if any pesticides on the Yellow List are used.
 Please refer to the Prohibited and Restricted Pesticides List for more information.

-The criteria in this module are differentiated based on size classification; Small Farms and Facilities (SF), Mid-sized Farms and Facilities (MF) and Large Farms and Facilities (LF).
+The criteria in this module are differentiated based on size classification: Small Farms and Facilities (SF), Mid-sized Farms and Facilities (MF) and Large Farms and Facilities (LF).
 Please see Differentiation by Farm and Facility Size in the Introduction for information on determining site size.

-SUB-MODULE 3.1: Employment Contracts and Conditions Are Clear.
+SUB-MODULE 3.1: Employment Terms and Conditions Are Clear.

-No. Compliance Criterion SF MF LF Intent and Clarification Dairy Amendment & Guidance Objectiv e 3.1.1: Employers have clearly co 3.1.1.a Workers are aware of their responsibilities, salaries/wages, payment schedules, rights to benefits, and work schedules.
+No. Compliance Criterion SF MF LF Intent and Clarification Objectiv Objective 3.1.1: Employers have clearly communicated relevant employment conditions to all workers.
+3.1.1.a Workers are aware of their responsibilities, salaries/wages, payment schedules, rights to benefits, and work schedules to all workers.
 Employment conditions have been verbally agreed upon.
 C-Y0 C-Y0 C-Y0 A verbal agreement is sufficient.
-At a minimum, workers must be informed and aware of: wages, overtime wages, piece rate (including how piece rate is calculated), and/or production bonuses; when and how they will be paid; amount of any salary deductions, e.g. for services or benefits; working hours and schedule, including breaks; nature of work to be performed; name and address of the employer; rights to vacation, sick, maternity, and holiday leave; quality, quantity, and costs of food to be provided, if applicable; quality and cost of housing to be provided, if applicable; and, on Mid-sized and Large Farms and Facilities, the worker's right to a different job at the same pay and benefits if they become unable to perform certain tasks due to health issues (see 3.2.1.f).
+At a minimum, workers must be informed and aware of: wages, overtime wages, piece rate (including how piece rate is calculated), and/or production bonuses; when and how they will be paid; amount of any salary deductions, e.g., for services or benefits; working hours and schedule, including breaks;